 General tips if you decide to buy a salvage title car

 We would recommend that you avoid salvage title cars, but if you decide one is right for you, here are tips to follow:

 - Have a trusted professional mechanic check out any vehicle you are considering.
 The better the deal you’re getting, the more you should insist on an inspection.

 - Get a vehicle history report.
-Carfax and Autocheck are the top two providers.
+Carfax and Autocheck are two providers.
 The money will be well spent if you discover a salvage title.

 - Check with your local DMV in regards to their salvage title laws.
 Each state has different guidelines for salvage titles.
 Understand the local policies before you buy.

 - Check the National Motor Vehicle Title Information System.
-This federal database was supposed to cut down on title fraud.
-While it has helped, it is incomplete, as not all states participate.
+This federal database was created to cut down on title fraud.
 Search the database for the VIN of any car you are interested in.